 Because decades may pass before the appearance of all manifestations, lifelong follow-up is prudent; unrecognized hypoparathyroidism or adrenal insufficiency can be life threatening.

-Last full review/revision November 2009 by Syed H. Tariq, MD
+Last full review/revision January 2014 by Jennifer M. Barker, MD